puli/repository/docs/index.rst

 .. code-block:: php

+    use Puli\Repository\ResourceRepository;

     $repo = new ResourceRepository();
     $repo->add('/config', '/path/to/resources/config');

     // /path/to/resources/config/routing.yml
     echo $repo->get('/config/routing.yml')->getContents();

-This is useful when you have to hard-code paths in configuration files:
+This is useful when you have to hard-code paths, for example in configuration
+files:

 .. code-block:: yaml